Hot Off the Press!!

 The off-season is spent writing books and articles.
 Leonard’s words and photographs have appeared in Islands, Caribbean Travel and Life, Blue Ridge Outdoors, Backpacker, Colorado Daily, Mid-Atlantic Country, Charleston Gazette, and other newspapers, magazines, and websites.
-He is currently the hiking columnist for Blue Ridge Country and is the hiking blogger for richmondoutdoors.com (click the link in the left column).
+He is currently The Good Walk columnist for Blue Ridge Country magazine.

 Leonard is not just a writer; he takes an active part in all of the books he produces.
 He walked all of the trails he writes about in his hiking guides with a surveyor’s measuring wheel to insure accurate mileage and descriptions.
 For his travel books Maryland: An Explorer’s Guide, West Virginia: An Explorer's Guide, and Adventure Guide to Virginia, he visited all of the places he describes: bed & breakfasts, restaurants, historic sites, museums, golf courses, bookstores, antique shops, amusement parks, beaches, hiking, biking, canoeing, kayaking, rafting, and more.

 Jobs as an Assistant Director for George Mason University’s Outdoor Education Center and interpreter for the Virginia State Parks system helped increase his knowledge of the outdoors.
 He has been a ridgerunner and an Appalachian Trail Natural Heritage Monitor-aiding the AT Conservancy and National Park Service in overseeing the welfare of rare and endangered plants-served on the Roanoke Appalachian Trail Club's Board of Directors, maintained a section of the Appalachian Trail, and was an editor for the Appalachian Long Distance Hikers Association's newsletter and is currently a field editor for the Thru-Hiker's Companion.